ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 ### user_name/databases

-In this section you can choose which rows ClickHouse returns by `SELECT` query.
-This feature implements a kind of Row-Level Security in ClickHouse.
+In this section you can you can limit rows that are returned by ClickHouse for `SELECT` queries of current user, thus implementing basic row level security.

 **Example**